- $13 Billion+ Won

-Located in downtown Atlanta, Morgan & Morgan is a national law firm serving clients throughout Georgia and the southeastern United States who suffer property damage and personal injury through the negligence of others.
-When discussing sinkholes, most people are thinking of large holes that suddenly — and often disastrously — appear in the ground.
+Located in downtown Atlanta, Morgan & Morgan is a national law firm serving clients throughout Georgia and the Southeastern United States who have suffered property damage and personal injury through the negligence of others.
+When discussing sinkholes, most people think of large holes that suddenly — and often disastrously — appear in the ground.

-Usually unseen until the damage is done, Atlanta sinkholes are a threat to property and safety.
-If you notice signs of sinkhole activity, our lawyers offer skilled help navigating insurance claims and disputes in Georgia.
+Usually unseen until the damage is done, sinkholes are a threat to property and safety.
+If you notice signs of sinkhole activity, our lawyers offer skilled help navigating insurance claims and disputes.
 Fill out our free, no-risk case evaluation form to learn more today.

 Where Do Sinkholes Appear?